MustardChef/WSABuilds/README.md

 10. Once the WSA app shows, click `Uninstall` in the right pane

 ## Help

+Help me, I am having problems with the MagiskOnWSA

+- Open an issue and describe the issue with sufficent detail

+Help me, I am having problems with installing WSA on Windows 10

+- I am not working on the patch, and nor claim to.
+For full support visit the project homepage and open an issue there: https://github.com/cinit/WSAPatch/issues/

 How do I get a logcat?